BenedettaValpreda/randomization_project/README.md

 Note from the equation above that the true impact of the program (namely the effect of the treatment on wages) is equal to 100.

 ## Results and Conclusions
 In this section, we compare the results obtained with the three methods mentioned above running MC simulations.
-Table 1 displays the results for the first scenario (auto-selection), whereas Table 2 shows the results for the second one (randomization).
+Table 1 displays the results for the first scenario (self-selection), whereas Table 2 shows the results for the second one (randomization).

 ![image1](https://github.com/BenedettaValpreda/randomization_project/assets/147848856/1949f40f-6ad5-4cab-8fce-8efec91c728a)